 netsh winsock reset netsh winhttp reset proxy

-- Now that you have updated all Windows 10 components, restart the services that you have stopped earlier.
+- Now that you have updated all Windows 10 components, restart the services that you stopped earlier.
 Make sure to press the Enter key at the end of each command –

 net start bits net start wuauserv net start cryptsvc net start appidsvc